 Not all email providers uses TLS.
 Not sure if your mail server has TLS enabled?
 Use this online tool to test your email address.

 Using S/MIME secure email

 S/MIME (Secure/Multipurpose Internet Mail Extensions) is a widely accepted method for sending secure email messages.
 It allows you to encrypt emails and digitally sign them.
-It gives the recipient the piece of mind that the message they receive in their in box is the exact message that started with the sender.
+It gives the recipient the peace of mind that the message they receive in their in box is the exact message that started with the sender.